 EB-1 Outstanding Professor or Researcher: This category is limited to those who have risen to the very top of their field.
 They must be internationally recognized as a leader in the field, and must be able to prove this through awards, publications, and attestations from other experts.
 This category does not require a labor certification.

 EB-2 Special Handling for College and University Teachers: This category is specific to those who will be teaching courses at the college/university level.
 It requires a labor certification, but the recruitment requirements are less than those for a standard EB-2.

 EB-2 Standard Filing: This category is for individuals who will not be teaching courses, and who do not qualify for the EB-1 category.
 It requires a labor certification process that is handled by an outside law firm, and the recruitment process is complex and time consuming.
 Your department is responsible for paying the recruitment and attorney ffes.

 Your department should contact your ISSS advisor to initiate the process of filing an employment-based permanent residency petition.
 The process should begin as soon as possible after you are hired.

 Depending on the category (EB-1, EB-2, etc.), steps include recruitment according to Department of Labor (DOL) guidelines, filing labor certification with the DOL, filing Form I-140 with USCIS, and adjustment of status.

 Adjustment of status is the only portion that you are responsible for—your department takes care of the other steps.
-Your ISSS advisor will work with you to file Form I-485 and other associated forms as part of your adjustment of status.
+You may use an immigration attorney to assist in its filing.

 Adjustment of status is typically the final step toward permanent residency.
 You are responsible for filing the adjustment of status packet with USCIS, which includes Form I-485, but your ISSS scholar advisor will help you.